Nations harboring terrorists ‘don’t have sovereignty’ Netanyahu says, ‘Every country has right to defend itself’

 “America has no better ally than Israel,” Netanyahu continued.
 “It's obvious that Israel has no better ally than America.”

-Netanyahu also said that President Donald Trump told him to “remember October 7.”
+Netanyahu also said that U.S. President Donald Trump told him to “remember October 7.”

 “And we remember.
 We remember the savagery, we remember the incredible massacre of the innocent,” he continued.
 “We remember our hostages and we are committed to bringing all of them home, the living and the dead.”

-“And we appreciate all the help that President Trump, and you have given us in this sacred task,” Netanyahu said.
+“And we appreciate all the help that President Trump and you have given us in this sacred task,” the prime minister said.
 “We remember Hamas, and we know that we must defeat them and ensure that they no longer are able to turn Gaza into a threat to Israel.”

 “We will forever cherish this friendship, and I want to say, Mr. Secretary, thank you.
 May God protect you, bless you, and bless your family.
 May God bless America, may God bless Israel, and may God bless our enduring alliance.”

-Despite reports that secretary, Rubio had come to Israel to speak to Netanyahu about the strike and Qatar in his opening remarks secretary, Rubio said that Israel and the US "remain firmly committed to the president’s objective", which he described as the return of all 48 remaining hostages.
+While reports suggested Rubio’s visit was focused on the strike and Qatar, in his opening remarks, the secretary emphasized that Israel and the U.S. “remain firmly committed to the president’s objective,” which he described as the return of all 48 remaining hostages.

-“They never should have been taken,” Rubio continued. “what happened on October 7 was an act of unparalleled barbarism and what's happened since then I've been repeated acts of unparalleled barbarism on the part of Hamas.”
+“They never should have been taken,” Rubio continued.
+“What happened on October 7 was an act of unparalleled barbarism and what's happened since then have been repeated acts of unparalleled barbarism on the part of Hamas.”

-Rubio said that “Hamas needs to cease to exist as an armed element that can threaten the peace and security of the region.”
+Rubio also stated, “Hamas needs to cease to exist as an armed element that can threaten the peace and security of the region.”

-Stating that “the people of Gaza deserve a better future,” he continued saying, “that better future cannot begin until Hamas is eliminated.”
+He stated that “the people of Gaza deserve a better future,” adding that such a future “cannot begin until Hamas is eliminated.”

-Secretary, Rubio reiterated Trump's demand that all the hostages be released at once.
-And he appeared to make that a prediction for any further agreement.
+Rubio reiterated Trump's demand that all the hostages be released at once.
+And he appeared to make that a condition for any further agreement.

 “That better future and that kind of peace is not even possible until all the hostages are released.
 All of them.
-Every single one,” Rubio stated emphatically.
+Every single one,” he emphasized.

-During the question and answer period, after their statements, Rubio said that while Hamas could surrender if it wanted the US does not expect to see that happen.
+During the Q&A period, Rubio said that while Hamas could surrender if it wanted to, Washington does not expect to see it happen.

-Rubio said that the U.S. would continue to try to seek a negotiated outcome but noted, "it may require ultimately a concise military operation to eliminate them.”
+Rubio said the United States would continue to seek a negotiated outcome while noting, "it may require ultimately a concise military operation to eliminate them.”

-Netanyahu also called out the hypocrisy of nations protesting the violation of Qatar’s sovereignty when they did not protest similar actions taken by the United States against Al-Qaeda and bin Laden in Afghanistan and Pakistan.
+Netanyahu called out the hypocrisy of nations protesting the violation of Qatar’s sovereignty when they did not protest similar U.S. moves against Al-Qaeda and Osama bin Laden in Afghanistan and Pakistan.

 “It's the right of every country under international law to defend itself beyond its borders against those who would kill their citizens, murder them en masse,” he argued.
 “That is what guided Israel.”

-Asked whether the two leaders discussed Israel’s plans for the takeover of Gaza City, Rubio reiterated the necessity of eliminating Hamas.
+When asked whether the two leaders had discussed Israel’s plans for the takeover of Gaza City, Rubio reiterated the necessity of eliminating Hamas.

 “We want all of the hostages out.
 All of them,” Rubio stated in response.
 “There you should never have been hostages.
 This should never have happened.”